SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 1. Given a string of characters as input, write a function that returns it with the characters reversed.
 2. Write a function that checks if a given word is a palindrome.

+# What type interview you should expect

+1. Coding
+2. Arcitectural
+3. Behavioral

 # Resources